BrightstarDB/BrightstarDB/doc/src/Running_BrightstarDB.rst

     `systemPermissions`
         This element is the root element for configuring the way that the BrightstarDB service manages system access permissions.

+	`cors`
+		This is the root element for configuring the way that the BrighstarDB REST server handles cross-origin resource sharing.
+See :ref:`Configuring_CORS` below.

 .. _Configuring Store Permissions: